worldwide-asset-exchange/docs/docs/en/learn/about-wax/why-wax.md

 ---
 title: Why WAX?
-order: 2
 ---

-# Why WAX?
+# {{ $frontmatter.title }}

 WAX is **The Everything Chain**, empowering creators, collectors, and businesses to thrive in the digital asset space.
 With its scalable, user-friendly blockchain and a vibrant community, WAX delivers everything you need to build, trade, and innovate in web3.

 ## Seamless for Everyone

-WAX eliminates the technical headaches of blockchain with tools like the **[WAX Cloud Wallet](https://www.mycloudwallet.com)**, making it easy for anyone to create, trade, and own digital assets.
+WAX eliminates the technical headaches of blockchain with tools like the **[My Cloud Wallet](https://www.mycloudwallet.com)**, making it easy for anyone to create, trade, and own digital assets.
 Whether you’re an NFT creator, a web3 developer, or a first-time collector, WAX keeps things simple.

 ## Fast, Scalable, and No Fees